wobkenh/simplematcomponents/projects/simplemattable/readme.md

 Additionally, you can turn on a paginator, a filter and sorting.
 These are the standard MatTable Features that are also well described at https://material.angular.io/components/table/overview.
 The paginator, filter and sorting are optional.
 If omitted, the flags will default to false.

+### Complex Models

+If you have a more complex model, for example

+`
+class ComplexTestData {
+  constructor(public id: number, public description: string, public data: TestData) {
+  }
+}
+`

+and you want to display the description property as well as key and value of the data property, you can specify the colums like this:

+`
+columns = [
+  new TableColumn<ComplexTestData, 'description'>('Description', 'description'),
+  new TableColumn<ComplexTestData, 'data'>('Key', 'data', (data) => data.key),
+  new TableColumn<ComplexTestData, 'data'>('Value', 'data', (data) => data.value)
+];
+`

+Of course, you can also use .withTransform instead of the 3rd constructor parameter.

 ## Contributing